 A member of the Wiradjuri peoples from south-western New South Wales, Mr Glanville has worked in a range of community based Indigenous organisations and as a senior policy adviser in Commonwealth and State government departments.
-He was the inaugural CEO of the National Centre of Indigenous Excellence (NCIE) and now sits on the boards of the Australian Indigenous Governance Council, Institute, National Australia Day Carriageworks and the Australian Indigenous Leadership Centre.
+He was the inaugural CEO of the National Centre of Indigenous Excellence (NCIE) and now sits on the boards of the Australian Indigenous Governance Institute, National Australia Day Council, Carriageworks and the Australian Indigenous Leadership Centre.
+Mr Glanville resigned from the Board on 29 August 2016.